One Voice. One Community.

 Our agenda is still being developed as we monitor various items of relevance to our membership related to public policy and funding streams.

 ... the things we care about and are trying to change

+We want an affordable home for everyone in our community.
 We’re working together to increase the amount of affordable homes, create more economically integrated neighborhoods, allow seniors to “age in place,” and provide supportive housing options for people with unique needs.

+We want all children grow up in an environment that prepares them for success.
 We’re ensuring that Central Ohio prepares its children by providing early education opportunities, out-of-school programming, summer learning activities, and outstanding mentoring programs.

+We want a community that promotes healthy living and provides extraordinary treatment.
 We’re building Franklin County’s capacity to serve the oncoming wave of aging baby boomers, pushing for reforms that would allow our members to keep up with the demand created by Medicaid expansion, and ensure that Franklin County residents have access to an adequate amount of addiction prevention and recovery supports that insurance will not cover.

+We want an efficient and effective human service sector.
 We’re trying to make Franklin County an even better place for human service agencies to operate by enacting policy changes that would help to reduce turnover among home health aides, social workers, and other front-line program staff, as well as promoting efforts to develop comprehensive, coordinated case management systems for human services.